systematic-magic/pubmed/implemented_corrections_ckecking.rst

 **All corrections implemented, author has not replied yet**

 - Go to Production Spreadsheet and update column "Date correx last reviewed" with the date when you checked the pii.
-- There are 2 columns named `Corrections approved?
-(Y or N)`, put "N" in the empty column and add note "corrx approved, but awaiting auth. resp. + add current date" to the **rightmost** "Approval Notes" column .
-If both `Corrections approved?
-(Y or N)` contain values (i.e. "N") then just append **rightmost** `Approval Notes` column with "corrx approved, but awaiting auth. resp. + add current date"
+- There are 2 columns named "Corrections approved?
+(Y or N)", put "N" in the empty column and add note "corrx approved, but awaiting auth. resp. + add current date" to the **rightmost** "Approval Notes" column .
+If both "Corrections approved?
+(Y or N)" contain values (i.e. "N") then just append **rightmost** "Approval Notes" column with "corrx approved, but awaiting auth. resp. + add current date"

 .. _implemented_and_replied: